xScarlife/wotlk-ui-pack-elvui/README.md

 ![Details Profile](https://user-images.githubusercontent.com/24465574/180670939-5fbf9879-36a4-49a5-bbc1-61e3861dd780.png)

 ```
-This can be found on the Github page as a text file that you can copy over.
+This can be found on the top of the page as a text file that you can copy over.
 ```

 Thanks for reading, have fun!